glenstack/.glenstack/packages/authentication/README.md

-# API
+# Authentication

-The API that powers Glenstack.
-It lives at https://glenstack.dev/graphql.
+The authentication service that powers Glenstack.
+It lives at https://glenstack.dev/login.

 ## Scripts

 - `npm run start`

-  Starts a local version of the API with `wrangler dev` which auto-updates when a change is detected.
+  Starts a local version of the authentication service with `wrangler dev` which auto-updates when a change is detected.
 It is available at [http://127.0.0.1:8787/](http://127.0.0.1:8787/).

   If for some reason you need or want it, you can also elect to run `npm run start:https` which serves this API at [https://127.0.0.1:8787/](https://127.0.0.1:8787/) using a self-signed certificate.
 You'll need `--insecure` if using cURL, and your browser might throw a warning.